DrPaulBrewer/gridvoting/README.md

 there are currently no automated tests.

 ## requirements

-* modern NVIDIA GPU: either a remote Google CoLab GPU or a local GPU on the computer running the module
+The software requires a GPU for math acceleration.
+This can be a local GPU, or a cloud GPU.

+[Google Colab](https://colab.google) is a cloud-based service for running Python analysis notebooks on Google's servers and GPUs.

-* GPU needs 16GB or more of GPU memory to duplicate simulations reported in the above paper
+* NVIDIA GPU with minimum of 16GB GPU memory to duplicate simulations reported in the above paper
 * Python 3
-* **all** of these Python 3 scientific computing modules (all except cupy are on Google Colab, and cupy can be installed):
+* **all** of these Python 3 scientific computing modules (all except cupy are pre-installed on Google Colab, and [cupy can be installed from these instructions](https://docs.cupy.dev/en/stable/install.html)):
   - numpy
-      - cupy
   - pandas
   - matplotlib
   - scipy
+  - cupy
 * Nvidia CUDA drivers (except on Google Colab, where CUDA is pre-installed)
 * familiarity with Python language / scientific computing / gpu Nvidia-CUDA setup